Personal Health And Welfare

 If you need to make an application to the Court of protection on behalf of a loved one then we can help.

-We can provide you with a fast, friendly and cost effective legal service.
-Please call us for a free no obligation chat about matters on 01536 276300 or contact us online.
+We can provide you with a fast, friendly and cost-effective legal service.
+Contact us online.

 The Deputy Order an individual receives upon appointment sets out their powers in relation to person who lacks capacity.
 Powers can apply to any area in which the person could have acted for themselves, but will primarily centre on an area relating to either: